Creating a group of your own is an inexpensive and effective way to reach your target market.

 Click on Add File to upload a PDF or other type of document.
 You can add a note about what the item is too.

-Most people don’t know where the files are kept in a group, so it’s a good idea to include directions on where to find it in a pinned post at the top of your group.
+Most people don’t know where the files are kept in a group, so it’s a good idea to include directions in a pinned post at the top of your group.

-However, what’s arguably more important, is figuring out how you can get people to stay in your group and actively participate.
+But what is more important is figuring out how to get people to stay in your group and actively participate.

 If you can figure out how to get people involved, your group will maintain itself.

-The first thing you need to consider to is how you’ll deal with spam.
+The first thing you need to consider is how you’ll deal with spam.

 Spam can quickly kill a group.
 No one likes to receive messages that are not going to be of use to them or that are just overly self-promotional.
 Don’t make your good group members abandon ship due to spam.

-If you’ve chosen to set up a ‘closed’ Facebook group, spam shouldn’t be too much of an issue because you’ll be approving all new members who join.
+If you’ve chosen to set up a ‘closed’ Facebook group, spam shouldn’t be too much of an issue because you’ll approve new members.